Saka: Nigeria-target and Arsenal star gets England call-up | Goal.com

 "We have talents everywhere so we won't beg people to play for Nigeria.
 It is about ardour and fervour, If it's their desire and they merit it, they'll be given a chance to represent Nigeria."

-The NFF were also unable to convince Chelsea duo Fikayo Tomori and Tammy Abraham to commit their future to Super Eagles.
+The NFF were also unable to convince Chelsea duo Fikayo Tomori and Tammy Abraham to commit their futures to the Super Eagles.

-The federation has, however, in the past been able to persuade the likes of Alex Iwobi, Ola Aina, Shola Ameobi to switch their allegiances to the West Africans, having previously represented England.
+The federation has, however, in the past been able to persuade the likes of Alex Iwobi, Ola Aina and Shola Ameobi to switch their allegiances to the West Africans, having previously represented England.

-Aina and Iwobi featured prominently as the Super Eagles finished third at the 2019 African Cup of Nations in Egypt.
+Aina and Iwobi featured prominently as the Super Eagles finished third at the 2019 Africa Cup of Nations in Egypt.

-Meanwhile, Nigeria will take on African champions Algeria and Tunisia in friendlies this month as part of their preparation for their Afcon qualifiers against Sierra Leon in November.
+Meanwhile, Nigeria will take on African champions Algeria and Tunisia in friendlies this month as part of their preparations for their Afcon qualifiers against Sierra Leon in November.